jmberg/bup/Documentation/bup-encrypted.7.md

   the same repository with the same name, in different refs files.
   NOTE: With the AWS storage backend, this must be UTF-8.

+compressalgo = ... [optional, default "zlib"]
+: This indicates what compression algorithm to use, zlib is the default (inherited from git) and in addition zstd is supported.
+If zstd is selected, the core.compression/pack.compression options are allowed to take values allowed by zstd (1 - 22).

 # BUGS